 In other words, all grain-free puppy foods are gluten free, but not all gluten-free puppy food is grain free.

 Is grain-free food better for your puppy?

-Whilst grain-free food can be a little more expensive than traditional foods, it is equally as healthy for your dogs and is particularly beneficial for puppies who are intolerant to grains.
+Whilst grain-free food can be a little more expensive than traditional foods, it is equally as healthy for your dog and is particularly beneficial for puppies who are intolerant to grains.

-There has been speculation recently that grain free diets may contribute to canine heart conditions, and this can sometimes be rectified by increasing the level of taurine.
-Taurine has many functions, including strengthening heart muscle and preventing muscle degeneration and can be found in meat and dairy, but not in grains or legumes.
+There has been speculation recently that grain free diets may contribute to canine heart conditions.
+However, this can sometimes be rectified by increasing the level of taurine in your dog’s food.
+Taurine has many functions, including strengthening heart muscle and preventing muscle degeneration.
+It can be found in meat and dairy, but not in grains or legumes.

 James Wellbeloved Grain Free dog foods are not legume based; instead they contain a mixture of potatoes and peas instead of grains.
 To keep your dog’s heart healthy, James Wellbeloved Grain Free dog food contains a blend of taurine, glucosamine, chondroitin and herbs which work together to protect your dog’s heart and joints.